My name is Charalamagne and I must rule in a Christian manner.

-God made me emperor in order to go God's work on Earth.
+God made me emperor in order to do his work on Earth.

-Even though Charlemagne and the Pope had a deal that benefited both of them, they still disagreed over something.
-Charlemagne believed that God had made him emperor in order to do God's work on Earth.
-On the other hand, Pope Leo believed that the church made Charlemagne emperor.
-But around 200 years later, after Charlemagnes coronation, these different views led to a dramatic clash between the emperor and the pope.
+Charlemagne believed that God had made him emperor in order to do God’s work on Earth.
+The pope believed the Church had made Charlemagne emperor.
+200 years later, these different views led to a dramatic clash between the emperor and the pope.
 After Charlemagne's empire collapsed, the German lands to the east were divided among a number of dukes.

 How about only the church alone can elect a bishop.